 During integrated clinical experiences, students may be required to travel to sites within the Kansas City metropolitan area.
 For final internships, students are expected to travel outside the metropolitan area in order to obtain experience in settings that are often not available locally.
 As such, students should anticipate additional costs for living expenses (housing, meals, etc.) and/or transportation during the final year of the curriculum.
 Students are required to maintain a reliable means of transportation, and are responsible for making transportation and housing arrangements.
 Any expenses related to clinical education are the responsibility of the student.
 Students should anticipate budgeting for additional costs related to clinical education.

 Information for Clinical Facilities

 We continue to pursue contracts with new facilities for our entry-level DPT program that are committed to offering quality experiences in an ongoing basis and meet our program needs.
 Students are most inclined to travel for clinical internships when free or inexpensive housing is available.

-To obtain additional information about clinical education partnerships with KU, please contact Yvonne Colgrove, PT, PhD, director of clinical education for KU's Doctor of Physical Therapy program.
+To obtain additional information about clinical education partnerships with KU, please contact Yvonne Colgrove, PT, PhD, director of clinical education for KU's doctorate in physical therapy program.